 A qualitatively different behaviour emerges when the hierarchy is marginalised.
 As discussed earlier, the \nova data alone exhibit a hierarchy--$\dcp$ degeneracy: NH with $\dcp$ in the UHP is the best-fit, but an alternative IH solution with $\dcp$ in the LHP is nearly degenerate.
 Consequently, \nova cannot exclude the wrong half-plane of $\dcp$ at better than about $1.5\sigma$.

 When JUNO is included, its strong hierarchy sensitivity resolves this ambiguity: \begin{itemize} \item If JUNO is simulated with \textbf{NH true}, the combined fit of \nova + JUNO selects NH, and only the NH--UHP branch survives.
-In this case, $\dcp$ in the LHP can be excluded at more than $2.5\sigma$. \item If JUNO is simulated with \textbf{IH true}, the combined fit of \nova + JUNO selects IH, and only the IH--LHP branch survives.
+In this case, $\dcp$ in the LHP can be excluded at more than $2.5\sigma$. \item If JUNO is simulated with \textbf{IH true}, the combined fit of \nova + JUNO selects IH (min. $\dchsq$ for NH test for the \nova + JUNO data set is $\approx$ 70.46), and only the IH--LHP branch survives.
 Here $\dcp$ in the UHP can be excluded at nearly $4\sigma$. \end{itemize} Thus, JUNO helps to determine which of the two degenerate solutions of \nova survives.